ShaunLWM/action-release-debugapk/README.md

 * **TOKEN**: Create a new [access token](https://github.com/settings/tokens) with `repo` access.

 I am unsure as to why using the default `GITHUB_TOKEN` provided universally will fail to authorize the user.
-This is the only workaround that I have found.
+This is the only workaround that I'd found.

 ### Environment Variables